-Which is why we need to build weapons to battle against these agents of procrastination.
+This is why we need to build weapons to battle against these agents of procrastination.
 And those weapons come in the form of learnable skills.
 That luckily for you — anyone can develop.

-3 critical skills that catalyze confident money management
+Three critical skills that catalyze confident money management

 #1 Decision making